northshorewc/ccr2019/ccr2019/docs/index.md

 * * *

 [^1]: "Level found" is the average level during the calendar year.
+Fluoride is tested throughout the year, the results shown include an annual test and 12 monthly split samples.

 [^2]: Ten percent (10%) of the results are at or above the 90th percentile and ninety percent (90%) of the samples are below.